-The FCI Natural Herding Aptitude (NHAT) is open for herding dog breeds (listed in the Appendix).
+The FCI Natural Herding Aptitude (NHAT) is open for herding dog breeds (listed in ANNEX 1 of the General conditions for the organization of FCI international Herding events (NHAT - HWT - IHT).
 The dogs have to be registered in a studbook/appendix to the studbook which is recognized by the FCI.
 The minimum age for entering is 6 months.